 If ice cream has melted thoroughly due to warm temperatures, then it would be unsafe to refreeze it and eat it later.
 Ice cream that has melted in cold temperatures, for instance in the fridge, is not the same as ice cream that has melted at room temperature.
 Therefore, it would not be wise to refreeze the already melted ice cream that has not been kept in the cold.

 An exception would be if the ice cream has melted slightly due to warm temperatures once you take it put from the store until you arrive home.
-That is a short time which is not regarded as dangerous, and it is usually not enough time for bacteria to spread and grow all over the ice cream.
+That is a short time which is not regarded as dangerous, and it is usually not enough time for bacteria or mold to spread and grow all over the ice cream.

-How To Store Ice Cream In The Fridge?
+How to Store Ice Cream in the Fridge?

 If you do not have any other option, i.e. your only option for your ice cream is in the fridge, then you need to know the proper way for storing it.